Ceramic Dictionary

 4) Four brushes of different sizes.

 Customizing your brush: Using small, very sharp scissors cut the paintbrush hair as shown in the drawing.
 You can see that half of the brush hair is cut away to form a step around the fine center, leaving the thickness you require.
 The center must have a flat end, never a point.
-Cutting the hair allows the brush to hold paint in the thick part, which then runs through to the thinner part and allows you to make long, smooth strokes.
+Cutting the hair means that the paint is held in the thick part of the brush and then runs through to the thinner part, allowing you to make long, smooth strokes.
 This is very important when painting outlines.
-For a large picture, use one cut with a wide end and paint the delicate details, like faces and hands, with a fine end.
+For a large picture use one cut with a wide end and paint the delicate details, like faces and hands, with a fine end.
 Use the narrow brush for small designs of one or two tiles and for plates and pots.
 Once you have learned the technique of using these brushes you can cut them down to the sizes you prefer.

 ca: MAJÒLICA: Colors (a)